dentonescu/cv-samples/wifiequ/api/README.md

 ## Endpoints
 - ✅ `GET /api/v1/channels` → most recent channel aggregates (implemented)
-- ⏳ `GET /api/v1/stats` → daemon metadata and config summary (planned)
+- ✅ `GET /api/v1/stats` → daemon metadata and config summary (implemented)
 - ⏳ `GET /api/v1/channels/stream` → Server-Sent Events feed of channel readings (planned)

 Contract changes should update both the YAML and the generated HTML so clients and ops have a consistent view.

 ## Status
-- `GET /api/v1/channels` is live in the Linux daemon and logs payloads conditionally based on `log.daemon.json`.
+- `GET /api/v1/channels` and `GET /api/v1/stats` are live in the Linux daemon; both honour `log.daemon.json` for optional JSON logging.
-- SSE and `/stats` are staged in the contract; handlers will land once the streaming transport is ready.
+- SSE remains staged in the contract; handlers will land once the streaming transport is ready.
 - Header-based API keys are documented but not yet enforced, so clients can call endpoints without credentials until that future milestone lands.
 - Schema linting and contract tests remain on the roadmap.